agjmills/laravel-docker-tutorial/day-to-day-docker-laravel.md

 # Day to day development with Docker

-This section are just a few things I've picked up after having developed Laravel projects using docker-compose on a day-to-day basis.
+This section contains a few things I've picked up after having developed Laravel projects using docker-compose on a day-to-day basis.

 ## Learn the difference between `docker-compose stop` and `docker-compose down`
 * `docker-compose down`: Stop and remove containers, networks, images, and volumes